For want of a shoe the horse was lost

-- Ain't Too Proud to Beg: Being forced on his knees, Batman pleads for the Joker not to kill Robin and Batgirl.
-But it did him no good.
+- Ain't Too Proud to Beg: Being forced on his knees, Batman pleads for the Joker to spare Robin and Batgirl.
+But it did him (nor his partners) no good.

-- Alternate Universe: While the story acts as a What If? tale, this universe is very different compared with DC's main Earth.
+- Alternate Continuity: While the story acts as a What If? tale, this universe is very different compared with DC's main Earth.
 This Earth is more of a mish-mash between Earth-One and the Post-Crisis Universe, the only elements of the latter depicted are the JSA being part of this Earth's history and The Man of Steel Krypton.
 Notable Silver Age elements are:

-- Catwoman's previous costumes from the Silver Age, along with one from the Golden Age.
+- Catwoman's psychiatric files include photos of her in previous costumes, including one from the Golden Age.

 - Anyone Can Die: It's an Elseworld, so there's no harm done to the Post-Crisis continuity.